We don’t support this browser anymore.

 Our view

 Aviva brings insurance, wealth, and retirement under one roof.
 The general insurance arm centres around the UK and Canada.
 The latter now claims the number two spot in its market.
-General insurance in the UK & Ireland saw more challenging conditions for parts of last year but things are improving.
-Premiums across the portfolio are up 24% and slowly starting to yield results.
+General insurance in the UK & Ireland saw more challenging conditions for parts of last year, but we’ve seen a sustained improvement so far this year.

 Being a huge workplace pension provider is behind the logic to increase its presence in the wealth management market.
 There are also plans to expand the advisory offering to help achieve the goal of at least 10% growth in net flows to wealth (6% in 2023).
 With a longer-term eye, things are moving in a good direction.
 But it's a challenging and crowded market, not helped by continued market volatility.